Pope Denounces Abuse Cover-ups As He Wraps Thorny Belgium Visit - UrduPoint

 Pope Denounces Abuse Cover-ups As He Wraps Thorny Belgium Visit

-Brussels, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) Pope Francis implored bishops not to cover up the sexual abuse of children, during an open-air mass on Sunday capping a three-day visit to Belgium, which is still struggling with the legacy of past scandals.
+Brussels, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) Pope Francis implored bishops not to cover up the sexual abuse of children, during an open-air mass on Sunday that capped a three-day visit to Belgium, which is still struggling with the legacy of past scandals.

 Gathered in bright morning sunshine, about 40,000 faithful, some waving Belgian and Vatican flags, packed the King Baudouin stadium north of the capital to hear the 87-year-old pontiff.